deltea/luckyalien/README.md

 ## Description

 Alien is a [RPG](https://en.wikipedia.org/wiki/Role-playing_video_game) Platformer, **Wikipedia:** "*video game genre where the player controls the actions of a character immersed in some well-defined world*".
-The player, a alien, must go through many enemies and defeat the boss at the end
+The player, a alien, must go through many enemies by collecting powerups, and defeat the boss at the end

 ## Getting Started